dotvoid/stacked-router/README.md

 ## Integrating with UI libraries

-Void router, as most router libraries, expose hooks to allow better integration with (some) UI libraries that can be configured to use the router mechanism inside its UI components like tabs, listboxes, buttons etc. The hook `useNavigate()` handles client-side navigation and `useHref()` can translate router hrefs to native HTML hrefs.
+Stacked router, as most router libraries, expose hooks to allow better integration with (some) UI libraries that can be configured to use the router mechanism inside its UI components like tabs, listboxes, buttons etc. The hook `useNavigate()` handles client-side navigation and `useHref()` can translate router hrefs to native HTML hrefs.
 Example below is based on HeroUI.

 ```jsx
 import { StackedViewGroup } from 'stacked-router'